The world's first comprehensive collection of Gibson Vintage J-200s is now on sale!

 Gibson / 1941 SJ-100

-"Good sound alone doesn't reach the depths of your soul."
+"A great sound alone isn’t enough to reach the depths of your heart."

 Have you ever felt that way?

-A sound that continues to resonate through time.
+A sound that continues to resonate even as time passes.

-I think everyone has felt how music connects with "memories" and "eras."
+I think everyone has felt that music is connected to “memories” and “the times.”

-Try playing a phrase you casually strum every day on the J-100 we're introducing today.
+Try playing a phrase you usually play without a second thought on the J-100 we’re introducing today.

-In December 1941, as the United States entered World War II, production of the J-100 abruptly came to an end.
+In December 1941, as the United States entered World War II, production of the J-100 came to an abrupt halt.

 Only 138 were produced that year.

-Featuring the later specification with a normal tapered headstock and badwing bridge, it shares the 17-inch body width of the J-200 but boasts a rugged, unadorned beauty with simplified inlays and pickguard.
+Featuring the later specification with a standard tapered headstock and a batwing bridge, it shares the same 17-inch body width as the J-200 but possesses a rugged, handsome look with simple inlays and a plain pickguard.

 This particular instrument was born just before that turbulent period.

-The moment you play it, you feel enveloped by the atmosphere of that era—something the word "vintage" alone cannot fully capture.
+The moment you play it, you’re struck by a sense that it embodies the spirit of that era—a feeling that the word “vintage” alone cannot fully capture.

-It's as if the air of the 1940s seeps out from the soundhole, packed with the memories of that era.
+It’s a sound as if the atmosphere of the 1940s is seeping out from the soundhole, which seems to be filled with the memories of that era.

 Only 138 were produced in 1941.

-And among those, the chance to encounter one preserved in such excellent condition may never come again.
+And among those, you may never again have the chance to encounter one that has been preserved in such excellent condition.

-If the guitar you seek is about "emotion" rather than "specs," this one is the answer.
+If what you’re looking for in a guitar is “emotion” rather than “specs,” this is the answer.

-"The sensation of playing a guitar that resonates with the very spirit of its era"
+"The sensation of playing a guitar that seems to resonate with the spirit of that era"

-Such an experience can only be found in a very small number of vintage guitars.
+Such an experience can only be found in a very select few vintage guitars.

-Let this sound become the backdrop for your own story.
+Let that sound become the soundtrack to your future story.

 TOP: Adirondack Spruce